sowbaraniga-d/Respiratory-Disease-Classification/README.md

-# Respiratory-Disease-Classification
-Deep learning project that classifies respiratory disease from chest X-ray images.
+# Respiratory Disease Classification using Deep Learning

+An end-to-end deep learning project for classifying respiratory diseases from chest X-ray images.
+This project demonstrates how machine learning can be applied in the healthcare domain using image-based prediction and a simple graphical user interface (GUI).

+---

 ## Project Overview

-This project classifies different *respiratory diseases* using a trained machine learning model.
-The model can predict multiple types of respiratory illnesses, such as *COVID-19, pneumonia, and others.
-It includes a **simple and user-friendly GUI* where input data can be uploaded to get predictions.
+This project focuses on detecting respiratory diseases (primarily pneumonia) using a trained deep learning model.
+The system processes medical imaging data and provides predictions through both script-based execution and a simple GUI interface.

+It is designed as an educational and portfolio project showcasing the complete workflow from experimentation to deployment-ready structure.

-> Note: This project is for demonstration purposes only.
-No installation or execution is required.
+> ⚠️ Note: This project is intended for educational and demonstration purposes only and is not suitable for clinical use.

+---

 ## Features

-- Predict multiple types of respiratory diseases from input data
-- Simple GUI for uploading files
+- Deep learning-based respiratory disease classification
 - Pre-trained model included for reference
+- Simple GUI for running predictions
-- Command-line scripts available for demonstration
+- Jupyter notebook for experimentation and analysis
+- Lightweight and easy-to-understand implementation

+---

 ## File Structure

-- data/ - Test datasets (test.csv, test_data_set.csv)
-- models/ - Trained model file (Phenomenon_Classifier_Model.h5)
-- src/ - Python scripts: main.py, gui.py, lung_disease_detection.py
+- **Test/** – Sample test dataset
+- **Lung_Disease_Detection.ipynb** – Model experimentation and analysis notebook
+- **gui.py** – Simple GUI interface for predictions
+- **main.py** – Main execution script
+- **predict.py** – Core prediction logic
+- **pneumonia_classifier_model.h5** – Pre-trained deep learning model
-- README.md - Project overview and details
+- **README.md** – Project documentation

+---

-## How it works (Overview)
+## How It Works

-- The trained model classifies multiple respiratory diseases.
-- Users can see how the GUI or scripts would process input data to generate predictions.
-- This project is intended for educational or portfolio demonstration purposes.
+1. A pre-trained deep learning model is loaded from the `.h5` file.
+2. Input data (e.g., chest X-ray images) is processed and normalized.
+3. The model performs inference and generates predictions.
+4. Results can be viewed either through:
+   - Command-line scripts, or
+   - A simple GUI interface.

+---

-## Libraries Used
+## Technologies Used

+- Python
-- TensorFlow
+- TensorFlow / Keras
+- NumPy
 - Pandas
-- Tkinter
+- Tkinter (for GUI)
+- Jupyter Notebook

+---

+## Purpose

+This project demonstrates:
+- Applied deep learning in healthcare
+- Model deployment basics
+- GUI integration with ML models
+- End-to-end ML workflow for portfolio use

+It is primarily built for:
+- Learning
+- Academic submissions
-- NumPy
+- Portfolio demonstration

+---

+## Disclaimer

+This project is not a medical diagnostic tool and should not be used for real-world healthcare decisions.
+It is intended purely for educational and research demonstration purposes.